Sprint retrospectives are the only ceremony most teams actually like. They are also the ceremony with the shortest memory.

 Pipeline Architecture: From Documents to Decisions

-Three design principles keep the output constructive:
+Three design constraints keep the output usable.

 - ✓